epibayes/labsite/README.md

 - `_index.md` - the profile itself.
   - **IMPORTANT LINES:**
     - The line for `user_groups` (approximately between lines 60 and 70) is used to determine if the lab member is a regular member, Jon (principal investigator), or former member.
 This will change under which category the lab member shows up in on the main lab page.
+    - Nov.
+2022 EDIT: Former Member category has been removed from view, but people can still access former lab members' profiles by navigating to `/author/firstname-lastname`
+      - Former members can keep their folders in the `authors/` directory but **should not** receive a corresponding file in the `people/` folder.
 - `avatar.png` - the headshot
 #### The `careers/` folder holds potential open positions at the Epibayes Lab
 - `_index.md` - tells Hugo what kind of page it is (it's a "page"-type page).